 Disposing of syringes

-Home users: disposing of sharps (e.g. diabetic, IV drug users)
+Home users: disposing of sharps (diabetic, IV drug users)

-If you need to dispose of sharps you can pick up a sharps container from our service centres.
-Full containers can be brought to Council and swapped for a replacement container.
+If you need to dispose of sharps you can pick up a sharps container from our Greensborough service centre.
+Full containers can only be brought into our Greensborough service centre and swapped for a replacement container.

 We supply syringe disposal bins at our public toilets located at: